New figures showing UK energy prices rising fastest in Europe no surprise, says Energy Advice Line

 New figures showing Britain’s household energy bills were rising faster than in most countries in the developed world came as no surprise to UK consumers, according to the Energy Advice Line.

-Julian Morgan, managing director of the price comparison, switching and advice service for energy users, said the figures confirmed why British households had felt battered by energy price rises in recent years.
+Julian Morgan, Managing Director of the business electricity comparison service said the figures confirmed why British households had felt battered by energy price rises in recent years.

 Research carried out by the House of Commons Library based on Department of Energy and Climate Change (DECC) figures and EU data, shows UK consumers faced three years of energy price rises experienced by only a handful of other countries.